MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/configure-cloud-voicemail.md

 - **HostsOCSUsers** indicates whether the hosting provider is used to host Skype for Business Server accounts.
 This parameter must be set to False.

-- **ProxyFQDN** specifies the fully qualified domain name (FQDN) for the proxy server used by the hosting provider, for example, proxyserver.contoso.com.
+- **ProxyFQDN** specifies the fully qualified domain name (FQDN) for the proxy server used by the hosting provider; for example, proxyserver.contoso.com.
 Contact your hosting provider for this information.
 This value cannot be modified.
-If the hosting provider changes its proxy server, you will need to delete and then recreate the entry for that provider.
+If the hosting provider changes its proxy server, you will need to delete and then re-create the entry for that provider.

 - **IsLocal** indicates whether the proxy server used by the hosting provider is contained within your Skype for Business Server topology.
 This parameter must be set to False.